Floodline

 The city just weathered another historic flood — one of the worst in its recorded history.

-And as the waters crept up again,
+And as the waters crept up again, so did the memory of 1937,

 Mary Lee and Wilbur met on dry ground,